JooLuiz/simpler/README.md

 ![Node.js](https://img.shields.io/badge/Node.js-v14.17.3-green)
 ![License](https://img.shields.io/badge/license-MIT-blue)

-Simpler é um servidor Node.js simples, projetado para fornecer uma base para iniciar rapidamente seus projetos de servidor.
+Simpler is a simple Node.js server, designed to rapidly provide a base to start your server projects.

-## Licença
+## License

-Este projeto está licenciado sob a Licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is licensed under the MID license.
+Check file [LICENSE](LICENSE) for more details.

-# Outras versões
+# Other versions

 [Readme in Portuguese (PT-BR)](README.pt-br.md)